 When he travelled ’round the globe he always took his favorite shellacks with him, carefully wrapped in padded leather cases, and played them after work on his precious little portable gramophone.

-One of these shellacks has survived, and it’s a great pleasure for me to play it here now for you: My Baby’s Arms, as performed by The Original Piccadilly Four, waxed in Berlin on February 12, in 1921.
+One of these shellacks has survived, and it’s a great pleasure for me to play it here now for you: The Jazz Band, as performed by The Original Piccadilly Four, waxed in Berlin on February 12, in 1921.

 This song was one of his favorites, because it reminded him of the most valuable, the rarest treasure he ever had dug up in his whole life: